Kristina01111000/typetester/README.md

 -  change inner html of text on click

 functions to add:
-- make user change text
+- make user change text on click of button, by typing in the text box

 to fix:
 - test-wrapper is at side, not centered